Knowledge, Science Practices and Integrity: Quality through Post-Normal Science Lenses.

 Deadline : January 31st, 2020

 Acceptance date: March 14th, 2020

-People wishing to make an Oral or Poster presentation at the PNS5 Symposium are invited to send an Abstract of 500 words maximum through this conference website specifying their presentation preference, that is, oral or poster presentation.
+People wishing to make an Oral or Poster presentation at the PNS5 Symposium are invited to send an Abstract of 500 words maximum through this submission form specifying their presentation preference, that is, oral or poster presentation.
 Abstracts will be peer-reviewed by the Scientific Committee for acceptance.
-The Scientific Committee will then indicate if the Abstract has been accepted for an oral presentation or a poster.
+The Scientific Committee will then indicate if the Abstract has been accepted as oral presentation or as poster.